zjy-dev/de-fuzz/README.md

 - **`internal/`**: This directory contains all the core logic of the fuzzer.
 As it's `internal`, this code is not meant to be imported by other external projects.

-  - **`analysis/`**: Handles the analysis of fuzzing feedback.
-It will interpret the results of a seed execution to determine if a bug was found.
-  - **`compiler/`**: Manages the compilation of source code (C or assembly) into executable binaries as defined by the seeds.
   - **`config/`**: Provides a generic way to load configurations (e.g., for the LLM) from YAML files stored in the `configs/` directory.
 It uses the Viper library to automatically find and parse files by name (e.g., `llm.yaml`) and includes robust error handling for malformed or missing files.
   - **`exec/`**: A low-level utility package that provides robust helper functions for executing external shell commands on the host system.
+  - **`vm/`**: Manages the containerized execution environment.
+It handles creating, starting, and stopping the Podman container.
+It provides functions to run commands _inside_ the container (for compiling and executing seeds) by using the `exec` package to call `podman exec`.
+  - **`llm/`**: Responsible for all interactions with the Large Language Model.
+It features a modular design with an `LLM` interface to support different providers.
+The `New()` factory function initializes the client (e.g., `DeepSeekClient`) based on `configs/llm.yaml`, allowing for easy extension and testing.
+Its duties include processing initial prompts, generating and mutating seeds, and analyzing feedback.
+  - **`prompt/`**: Focuses on constructing the detailed initial prompts for the LLM, including environment details and defense strategy summaries.
+  - **`seed_executor/`**: Executes a seed within the VM.
+It prepares the environment, runs the seed's command, and returns the result.
+  - **`seed/`**: Defines the data structures for seeds and manages the seed pool (e.g., adding, saving, and loading seeds).
+  - **`analysis/`**: Handles the analysis of fuzzing feedback.
+It will interpret the results of a seed execution to determine if a bug was found.
+  - **`report/`**: Handles the saving of buggy seeds and their associated feedback as reports.
   - **`fuzz/`**: Contains the high-level orchestration logic.
 In `generate` mode, it coordinates `prompt`, `llm`, and `seed` to create the initial seed pool.
 In `fuzz` mode, it runs the main fuzzing loop, manages the bug count, and determines when to exit.
-  - **`llm/`**: Responsible for all interactions with the Large Language Model, including sending prompts and receiving generated code or analysis.
-  - **`prompt/`**: Focuses on constructing the detailed initial prompts for the LLM, including environment details and defense strategy summaries.
-  - **`report/`**: Handles the saving of buggy seeds and their associated feedback as reports.
-  - **`seed/`**: Defines the data structures for seeds and manages the seed pool (e.g., adding, saving, and loading seeds).
-  - **`vm/`**: Manages the containerized execution environment.
-It handles creating, starting, and stopping the Podman container.
-It provides functions to run commands _inside_ the container (for compiling and executing seeds) by using the `exec` package to call `podman exec`.

 - **`pkg/`**: Intended for code that can be safely imported and used by external applications.
 It is currently empty but reserved for future use.